Natachai Boonprasert

-Natachai Boonprasert (ณัฎฐ์ฐชัย บุญประเสริฐ; born 1 October 2000), nicknamed Dunk (ดัง), is a Thai actor, singer, and model under GMMTV.
+Natachai Boonprasert (ณัฎฐ์ฐชัย บุญประเสริฐ; born 1 October 2000), nicknamed Dunk (ดัง), is a Thai actor and singer under GMMTV.
 He gained prominence for his leading roles in the television series Star & Sky: Star in My Mind (2022), Hidden Agenda (2023) and The Heart Killers (2024).
 Beyond acting, Natachai is also a singer and entrepreneur.
-He has released several songs associated with his television projects and is the founder of the clothing brand cloudis.club (formerly Vespera) and the bakery brand Navori.
+He has released several songs associated with his television projects and is the founder of the clothing brand cloudis club (formerly Vespera) and the bakery brand Navori.

 Early life and education

 Natachai was born on 1 October 2000 in Bangkok, Thailand.
 He has a younger sister.
 Dunk's mother was a flight attendant, and both his father and grandfather were pilots.
 Growing up, it was Dunk's dream to also be a pilot.

 Dunk completed his primary and secondary schooling at Thailand's Heathfield International School.
 In 2023, he graduated with a bachelor's degree in Computer Innovation Engineering from King Mongkut's Institute of Technology Ladkrabang (KMITL), Faculty of Engineering International Programs.
 Dunk was a drum major during his time at university.